ESEGH FAQs

 The examination will be available to sit at Pearson VUE centres in over 160 countries.

-Applications for the examination will be received through the MRCP(UK) website.
+Applications for the examination will be received through this website.
+Information about how to apply can be found here.

 There are no changes to the content of the examination, its place in training, or the process by which the examination is developed and delivered.